GraniteSidewalk/Coding-Challenge-S21/README.md

 # ACM Research Coding Challenge (Spring 2021)
-This entry was programmed by Thomas Symalla.
+This entry was programmed by Thomas Symalla for the ACM Spring 2021 research coding challenge.

 # Things used in development:
-- Java (with IntelliJ)
+- Java (with IntelliJ).
 - CGView.
 Repository at https://github.com/paulstothard/cgview.
 Citation: Stothard P, Wishart DS (2005) Circular genome visualization and exploration using CGView.
 Bioinformatics 21:537-539.
+- Biojava.
+Repository at  Citation: BioJava 5: A community driven open-source bioinformatics library Aleix Lafita, Spencer Bliven, Andreas Prlić, Dmytro Guzenko, Peter W. Rose, Anthony Bradley, Paolo Pavan, Douglas Myers-Turnbull, Yana Valasatava, Michael Heuer, Matt Larson, Stephen K. Burley, & Jose M. Duarte
+PLOS Computational Biology (2019) 15 (2):e1006791.

 # Notes:
+- Simply run the console application and it will take the file named "Genome.gb" and produce image in the root directory.
+- Easily expanded for more functionality if so desired.
-- CGView is a submodule.
-Shouldn't need to update it though.
+- CGView and Biojava are included as submodules.
+Shouldn't need to update them though.
--

-As follows is the original, generic README:
+As follows is the original, generic README for the S21 ACM Research Coding Challenge:

 ## No Collaboration Policy